-So, your brand wants to make this shift, but where to start?
-The first step is to understand what content your Twitter followers are responding to.
-Repurposing content from other social channels is an efficient and effective way to keep a consistent brand voice, but you may be surprised by what performs best.
-What is a winner on Instagram may not be top of the class on your Twitter feed.
+What wins on Instagram may not perform the same on your Twitter feed.
 Digging into your top tweets (and just as important, your bottom tweets) will shed light on what kinds of content are the best to repurpose for Twitter, and what should be left on other channels.

 Your brand is unique, and has a voice that your followers want to hear.
 It should be represented creatively on all channels including Twitter.
 It’s the perfect time to level up, and tap into the opportunities that are sitting right there.
 Your Twitter followers await.

 Engagements on Twitter are considered when people like, comment, and share with your content — in other words, the various ways they engage with your content.

 If brands are just starting on Twitter, they should look to optimize their profile, develop a strong content strategy, and join relevant Twitter Communities and lists to find relevant users and brands to start a conversation with.
 For brands that are already on Twitter, consider creating your own community for your brand’s niche, or starting conversations in other Communities.